HSEL-Industrial-Informatics/Peer_Project/README.md

 ### Key Finding

-The algorithm automatically discovered that **subscription management introduces a distinct behavioral state** in the OPC UA server — the server correctly prevents duplicate subscriptions (SUB_EXISTS) and handles deletion of non-existent subscriptions (NO_SUB).
+The algorithm automatically discovered that **subscription management introduces a distinct behavioral state** in the OPC UA server the server correctly prevents duplicate subscriptions (SUB_EXISTS) and handles deletion of non existent subscriptions (NO_SUB).
 This was discovered without any manual protocol analysis.

 ---